ietf-wg-cellar/matroska-specification/notes.md

 and one to simplify join two tracks together to make a single track.

 A track created with `TrackOperation` is a proper track with a UID and all its flags.
-However the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
+However, the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
 The `Cues Elements` corresponding to such a virtual track **SHOULD** be the union of the `Cues Elements` for each of the tracks it's composed of (when the `Cues` are defined per track).